Hunter Hayes: Life and career

 Hayes was born on September 9, 1991, in Breaux Bridge, Louisiana; he is an only child.
 His parents both have French Cajun ancestry, along with small amounts of English, Scots-Irish, and German.
 He grew up Catholic, singing songs in both English and French.

 Hayes started performing when he was 2.
 At 4, he began making appearances locally and on national television, including Maury, Rosie O'Donnell Show, and the Nickelodeon game show Figure It Out, where he performed "Jambalaya (On the Bayou)".
-American Songwriter writes that "Hayes received his first guitar from actor Robert Duvall at age 6" At age 7, he was invited to perform for President Bill Clinton for a White House lawn party.
+The Advocate writes that Hayes received his first guitar from actor Robert Duvall on his 5th birthday.
+"Duvall not only attended the birthday party but presented the young musician with a beginner guitar and amplifier".
+At age 7, he was invited to perform for President Bill Clinton for a White House lawn party.
 At 13, he appeared on America's Most Talented Kids, a show hosted by Dave Coulier; he performed the hit Hank Williams song, "Hey Good Lookin'".
-At age 9, Hunter released his debut independent studio album "Through My Eyes" on October 8, 2000, under Suagartown Records and Louisiana Red Hot Records.
+At age 9, Hunter released his debut independent studio album "Through My Eyes" on October 8, 2000, under Sugartown Records and Louisiana Red Hot Records.
 He released several more independent albums: Make a Wish in 2001, Holidays with Hunter in 2003, Honoring our French Heritage in 2006, and Songs About Nothing in 2008.

 In 2008, he moved from Breaux Bridge to Nashville, Tennessee, and signed with Universal Music Publishing Group as a songwriter.
 In 2010, Hayes co-wrote "Play" for the Rascal Flatts album Nothing Like This.
 In September, he was signed to Atlantic Records Nashville and began working on what would become his major-label debut.

 Hayes appeared as the opening act of 10 dates of country star Taylor Swift's Speak Now World Tour throughout the summer of 2011 and concluded his leg of the tour in St. Louis, Missouri.
 In April 2011, he went on his own radio tour where he debuted songs that would appear on his debut album.
 His debut headlining tour was the Most Wanted Tour; the first leg of the tour began on October 8, 2011, in Beaumont, Texas, and ended on December 4, 2011, in San Bernardino, California.

 Hayes and singer Victoria Justice contributed a duet to the soundtrack of 2011's Footloose remake, recording a cover of Mike Reno's and Ann Wilson's 1984 hit "Almost Paradise" from the original film.
 From January to February 2012, Hayes was the opening act on the Rascal Flatts "Thaw Out" tour.